 Vulnerability to sexual exploitation: routes in and recruitment

 International obligations: human rights obligations and national actions plans

 Specialised support services

 This module is delivered over 6 days, 10am - 5.00pm.
-An introductory first two days, and two blocks of 2 days will be spread over the teaching semester of 11 weeks.
+Three blocks of 2 days will be spread over the teaching semester.
 The teaching methods will include groupwork, lectures, guest lectures, workshops, and audio-visual material.
 Case study material will be supplied, as well as recommended reading to support each session.
 Additional electronic material and lecture notes will be made available via Weblearn.

 By the end of the module students will be able to:

 1. Understand and critically evaluate perspectives on sexual exploitation and the sex industry, including to what extent global research evidence supports them.

 2. Define, identify and explain the contexts of the various forms of sexual exploitation of children and young people.